-‘Little People Big World’ Star Audrey Roloff Reveals Rocky Marriage Secrets, Per ‘Radar’
+‘Little People, Big World’ Star Audrey Roloff Reveals Rocky Marriage Secrets, Per ‘Radar’

-Audrey Roloff, one of the stars of TLC’s Little People, Big World, revealed rocky marriage secrets during the latest episode of the podcast she shares with husband Jeremy titled, Behind the Scenes according to a report by Radar Online.
+Audrey Roloff, one of the stars of TLC’s Little People, Big World, revealed rocky marriage secrets during the latest episode of the podcast she shares with husband Jeremy titled Behind the Scenes, according to a report by Radar Online.

-The couple’s young marriage reportedly got off to a rocky start after the said “I do” in September of 2014.
+The couple’s young marriage reportedly got off to a rocky start after they said “I do” in September of 2014.

 The couple moved to Los Angeles shortly after their wedding at the Roloff Farm in Hillsboro, OR.
 Their relationship started as a long-distance friendship for two years before becoming romantic, and then it was a long-distance relationship for three more years.
-Roloff was studying at Brooks Institute in Santa Barbara, California at the time.
+Roloff was studying at Brooks Institute in Santa Barbara, California, at the time.

 “We wanted to move somewhere that could be ours,” Audrey, 27, said during the podcast of their move away from their families.